TheClassicTechno/HTTPNetworkingStarterProject/README.md

 Without calling resume, the task will not start and no network request happens.

 An autorelease pool is a mechanism used in Objective-C to manage the memory of objects that are sent an autoreleasemessage.
 It helps automatically release objects at a later time, avoiding memory leaks without requiring you to manually release every object immediately.

+%@ is used with NSLog or NSString to print objects, like strings or custom classes that inherit from NSObject